 Game Drives and Wildlife watching

-Ngorongoro Crater is perfect for all travellers on Game Drive in a 4×4 wheel vehicle and these occur in two sessions i.e Morning and afternoon.
+Ngorongoro Crater is perfect for all travelers on Game Drive in a 4×4 wheel vehicle and these occur in two sessions i.e. Morning and afternoon.
 By 4:30 pm, all vehicles Must be out of the Crater and while on your drive, watch various wildlife animals, birds, lakes, lush forests and the green Savannah vegetation.

 Ngorongoro Crater is perfect for all travellers interested in taking remarkable wildlife Safari Photos of birds, lakes and savannah vegetation as well as the Masai local people.

 The local Masai People are an exceptional safari attraction to explore/ visit while in the Crater.

 They are allowed to graze their animals around the edges of the crater as well as take the animals to drink from it during the dry months of the year.
 Arrangements can be made to visit the villages/ homesteads to learn about their way of life, traditions and customs.

 The Ngorongoro Crater is ideal for all travellers interested in having a delicious picnic lunch in the African wilderness watching wildlife wander around their natural habitat.

 The Bushmen in the park that lived here were driven out by the Masai-Hadzabe Tribe, despite the fact that some remained behind and these are visited by travellers interested in learning more about the local Bushmen and how they have survived since the ancient days.